Guidance for Churches Entering Phase II

 “I hereby command you: Be strong and courageous; do not be frightened or dismayed, for the Lord your God is with you wherever you go.” -Joshua 1:9

-This document was developed with consultation and input from the wider Episcopal Church; the CDC, as well as local medical experts; other Episcopal Dioceses; other Denominations; and in consultation with the Diocesan Council and the Standing Committee, who affirmed these guidelines on May 14, 2020.
+This document was developed with consultation and input from the wider Episcopal Church; the CDC, as well as local medical experts; other Episcopal Dioceses; other Denominations; and in consultation with the Diocesan Council and the Standing Committee.

 Gathering together in-person as a worship community is a vital part of our faith lives.
 In the midst of the COVID-19 pandemic, it also carries great risks.
 Being in enclosed spaces with a large group of people; singing, talking, and sharing hugs and handshakes; consuming food and drink while in contact with others; touching common surfaces such as door handles and prayer books; these are all examples of high-risk circumstances and behaviors that we must develop plans to guard against so that we can gather together as safely as possible.

 The gradual reopening of our congregations will depend on whether church leaders feel that they are ready and have strong protocols in place for ensuring the well-being and safety of all parishioners, which may be anytime after your county has received the Yellow designation.
 This document provides best practices as well as questions to help guide your planning process.

 The following are best practices to keep your community, especially the most vulnerable, safe and healthy while gathering in-person.
 Keep in mind that these best practices also apply to outside organizations that use your church space.

 - Holding services virtually is the safest option for every parish at this time, and is highly recommended.